Industry Insights

 Defining Innovation

 The term “innovation” has been so overused by some laboratory Information system companies that it’s become a buzzword devoid of real substance.
-Yet, truly innovative technology is exactly what the medical community, especially clinical labs and pathology groups, urgently needs.
+Yet, truly innovative LIS system technology is exactly what the medical community, especially clinical labs and pathology groups, urgently needs.

 Labs face serious external threats, including record-high sample volumes, reimbursement cuts, complex payer rules, increased competition, rising supply costs, and a shortage of skilled personnel.